(KMOV.com) – A fire chief in Jefferson County is pushing for change because crews are not able to respond fast enough.

 Chief Boyer is looking to change that by starting a campaign that will increase taxes on the April ballot in Festus which would allow the department to be able to employ one full-time and one part-time firefighter.

-The added tax would be 21 centers per $100 assessed valuation on real estate and personal property.
+The added tax would be 21 cents per $100 assessed valuation on real estate and personal property.